-Last Updated on March 16, 2022 by
+Last Updated on October 9, 2023 by Alex PT

 Why Does Golf Have 18 Holes?

 The earliest form of golf courses had a different number of holes depending on the region, province, and country.
-These holes include 5, 7 and only a few had 12 holes respectively.
+These holes include 5, 7, and only a few had 12 holes respectively.

 One set of golfers stood proud amidst all and they were the St. Andrews’ Royal and Ancient Golf Club.
-They were first to combine all holes into 18, formulating the 18-hole rule IB 1764.
-The 18-hole rule state that golf should be played in a round of two with 18 holes.
+They were the first to combine all holes into 18, formulating the 18-hole rule IB 1764.
+The 18-hole rule states that golf should be played in a round of two with 18 holes.
 Owing to its status of being the Royal seat of golf, it gained world recognition but took 100 years to become a world standard.

-St. Andrews went through revamp in 1857, here they created two holes, but without the first and return holes.
+St. Andrews went through a revamp in 1857, here they created two holes, but without the first and return holes.
 Altogether these still accounted for 18holes but this way golfers going forward did not disturb the game of those returning from the 9th hole.

 The standardized number of holes brought about uniformity to the game of sport and allowed cross-countries and teams around different parts of the world to compete against each other under the same rule.